 Criteria Validation 1.
 Risk Level The environmental risk is deemed to have a low or medium ranking, the environmental consequence from routine operations does not exceed a ranking of 2 and the environmental consequence from an unplanned risk does not exceed a ranking of 4.
 If ranked medium risk additional control measures have been applied to manage potential environmental impacts and risks to ALARP.
-2. Principles of Ecologically Sustainable Development The aspect of the activity does not compromise relevant principles of Ecologically Sustainable Development (ESD) or breach relevant requirements for environmental approvals (EPBC Act Part 3, Division 1), namely: does not pose a threat of serious or irreversible environmental damage to matters of national environmental significance: a. the world heritage values of a declared World Heritage property; b. the national heritage values of a National Heritage place c. the ecological character of a declared Ramsar wetland; d. any values and sensitivities that exist in, or in relation to, part or all of a Commonwealth marine area or Commonwealth land. does not pose a [significant] threat to biodiversity and ecological integrity of: a listed threatened species or listed threatened ecological community; or f. a listed migratory species; does not pose a threat to the quality of the environment available to future generations 3.
-AMP Values, Management Prescriptions and IUCN Reserve Management Principles 4.
-Legislative Requirements All relevant legislative and other requirements have been met or considered in context.
+2. Principles of Ecologically Sustainable Development The aspect of the activity does not compromise relevant principles of Ecologically Sustainable Development (ESD) or breach relevant requirements for environmental approvals (EPBC Act Part 3, Division 1), namely: does not pose a threat of serious or irreversible environmental damage to matters of national environmental significance: a. the world heritage values of a declared World Heritage property; b. the national heritage values of a National Heritage place c. the ecological character of a declared Ramsar wetland; d. any values and sensitivities that exist in, or in relation to, part or all of a Commonwealth marine area or Commonwealth land. does not pose a [significant] threat to biodiversity and ecological integrity of: a listed threatened species or listed threatened ecological community; or a listed migratory species; does not pose a threat to the quality of the environment available to future generations 3.
+AMP Values, Management Prescriptions and IUCN Reserve Management Principles The management of the activity is consistent with any relevant plan of management for a Australian Marine Park (AMP) and/or a recovery plan for a threatened species that include specific management and conservation requirements.
+4. Legislative Requirements All relevant legislative and other requirements have been met or considered in context.
 5. Internal Requirements All relevant internal PTTEP AA requirements have been met 6.
 Stakeholder Objections, Claims, Concerns or Advice All relevant person(s) have been provided with sufficient information with respect to potential impacts on their functions, interests or activities and all valid objections or claims made by relevant (potentially affected) person(s) have been sufficiently addressed